 i) there has been any fraud, misleading or deceptive conduct by the Recipient;

 ii) the Recipient enters into an arrangement

-(a) within 2 years of the expiry date or date of termination of the Funding Agreement; and
+(b) up to 2 years from the Expiry Date or date of termination of the Funding Agreement; and

 iii) the Recipient breaches clause 3.1(b),

 NZTE may, by notice to the Recipient require the Recipient to repay all Funding paid.